-Most clocks, other than inset type clocks, are provided with controls as shown in fig. 3.4b.
-Time set knob and regulation control screw are generally retained in the front "glass" as can be seen in fig. 6.2 later in this document.
-Although the dial markings varied between clock models, the internal works are the same for round and rectangular clocks.
+Most clocks, other than inset type clocks, are provided with controls as shown in fig. 5.2b.
+Time set knob and regulation control screw are generally retained in the front "glass" as can be seen in fig. 5.9 later in this document.
+Although the dial markings varied between clock models, the internal works are the same for round and rectangular dashboard mounted clocks.
+Some minor differences are found in inset type clocks such as found in Jaguar/Daimler vehicles

-FIGURE 3.4b: Typical controls on front of clocks.
+Figure 5.2b: Typical controls on front of clocks.
 Sometimes these controls were located at the top of the clock in some variants, such as the "CE 3101/01" shown on right.